SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Carotid artery angioplasty and stenting (CAS) is done using a small surgical cut.

-• Your surgeon will make a surgical cut in your groin after using some numbing medicine.
+• Your health care provider will make a surgical cut in your groin after using some numbing medicine.
 You will also be given medicine to relax you.

 • The balloon presses against the inside wall of your artery.
 This opens the artery and allows more blood to flow to your brain.
 A stent (a wire mesh tube) may also be placed in the blocked area.
 The stent is inserted at the same time as the balloon catheter.
 It expands with the balloon.
 The stent is left in place to help keep the artery open.

-• The surgeon then removes the balloon and catheters.
+• The provider then removes the balloon and catheters.

 Why the Procedure is Performed